CESSProject/cess-course/syllabus.md

 ## Week 07 (Mar 11 - Mar 17)

-- Assignment
-    - Submit team project by end of the week
+- Assignment: Submit team project by end of the week
-    - There will be a 5-10 mins presentation for each team

 ## Week 08 (Mar 18 - Mar 22)